 Oftentimes, I discover sections of the video evidence that the prosecutor or attorney has not considered with regard to the relevance to the litigation.
 Not only do I follow orders and respect what I have been asked to do, such as brighten the video so that we can see better if it was shot at night, or zoom in to see if we can determine what type of vehicle that was that drove by, or determine if we can sharpen and enlarge that portion of the video so that we can identify who that person is that committed that crime.
 All of these processes need to be documented in my work product as a video forensic expert in order to present my final enhanced or clarified video evidence in court.
-Oftentimes I?m asked to authenticate a video file.
+Oftentimes, I’m asked to authenticate a video file.
 As part of the defense’s due process their client will tell them they believe the police have altered a video file.
-In my nearly 30 years of practicing as a video forensic expert I?ve only seen a couple different applications of videos being altered.
-Sure, it?s possible ? but it?s also very unlikely because, when you think about it, why would an officer of the law risk their career, reputation and retirement and alter a piece of evidence intentionally in order to convict.
-It’s not logical, and it doesn’t make sense ? but I have seen it happen and it is possible.
+In my nearly 30 years of practicing as a video forensic expert, I’ve only seen a couple of different applications of videos being altered.
+Sure, it’s possible but it’s also very unlikely because when you think about it, why would an officer of the law risk their career, reputation, and retirement and alter a piece of evidence intentionally in order to convict.
+It’s not logical, and it doesn’t make sense but I have seen it happen and it is possible.
 So the authentication process is probably one of the primary activities that I perform as a video forensic expert.
 And as I’m authenticating the evidence and I understand what the case is about I discover other components to the video that can help in the litigation process.
 That is part of what I do as a video forensic expert.